mcpasin/blogdown_05/content/about.md

 This site is made with R and the super cool _blogdown_ package.
 So, expect as much code and data :computer: :bar_chart: as words :clipboard: .

-Last but not least, feel free to connect for any professional collaboration or just to say Hi! :smiley: :hand: .
+Last but not least, feel free to connect for any professional collaboration or just to say Hi!  :hand: :smiley: